 Many Whidbey neighbors and friends are struggling from the impacts of the continued pandemic.
-Goosefoot and the Whidbey Community Foundation have partnered to raise funds for the Whidbey Island Essential Needs Program, with a collective community goal of $100,000 by July 15 to provide direct relief to Whidbey households.
+Goosefoot and the Whidbey Community Foundation raised funds for the Whidbey Island Essential Needs Program, with a collective community goal of $100,000 by July 15 to provide direct relief to Whidbey households.

-Thanks to everyone who has donated, rounded up at the Goose, and helped spread the word, we have surpassed our goal as of July 1!
-But that doesn’t mean we have to be done.
-Our fundraiser continues until July 15, and every dollar raised goes to Whidbey households.
-Help expand the program by donating below.
+Thanks to everyone who has donated, rounded up at the Goose, and helped spread the word, we have surpassed our goal!

 Together we can make a difference!

 Your donations help fill gaps for Whidbey Island households that aren’t met through existing funding streams.

 All too often residents face emergency needs where no existing assistance is available.
 This might be a senior living on fixed income who needs a water heater replaced or a family moving out of shelter to a permanent housing situation but they do not have a bed or any furniture and household goods.

 How do I learn more about your partners?

 Click on the logos below to learn more.

 The Opportunity Council Island County Service Center will be working with us to administer funds.